-Funding for the hot pools was approved by Council in June 2017 as part of the Annual Plan process, where the community was consulted on Council’s proposal to allocate additional funding for the project.
+Funding for the hot pools was approved by Council in June 2017 as part of the Annual Plan process, where the community was consulted on the Council’s proposal to allocate additional funding for the project.

 Since then DCL has been working with community groups on the project.
-In late 2017, DCL sought community feedback on early design ideas for the pools, and this feedback has been fed into the design process.
+In late 2017, DCL sought community feedback on early design ideas for the pools and this feedback has been fed into the design process.

 People said they wanted the hot pools to be a place for locals and visitors to relax and enjoy.
 Design ideas focus on this feedback with the aim of creating an inclusive, “flexible space designed around the natural environment and reflecting the desire for a family friendly facility.